Stone Mart

 Terrazzo

 Once used as a way to recycle old stone offcuts, terrazzo or Ceppo di Gre is a rare natural stone quarried from the Lombardy region in Northern Italy.
-Terrazzo is comprised of broken fragments of marble, quartz, granite, glass and other minerals cemented together by a fine-grained matrix.
+Terrazzo is comprised of broken fragments of marble, quartz, granite, glass, and other minerals cemented together by a fine-grained matrix.

-Widely used as flooring, in bathrooms and high traffic areas like paving in commercial buildings, terrazzo is popular due to its durable, stain resistant texture.
+Widely used as flooring, in bathrooms and high-traffic areas like paving in commercial buildings, terrazzo is popular due to its durable, stain-resistant texture.
 Terrazzo creates a budget-friendly solution despite being an on-trend luxury finish.

 Dolomite